 Where to Find Free Camping in Arizona

-Truly free camping in Arizona typically exists on Bureau of Land Management or United States Forest Service land, with some spots also available on a National Refuge or land managed by the Army Corps of Engineers.
-Regardless of the service, it’s important to do some research ahead of time to ensure that the campground is free of charge, open, and is accessible for certain vehicles.
+Truly free camping in Arizona typically exists on Bureau of Land Management or United States Forest Service land.
+There are also with some spots also available on a National Refuge or land managed by the Army Corps of Engineers.
+Regardless of the service, it’s important to do some research ahead of time.
+That way you’ll ensure that the campground is free of charge, open, and is accessible for certain vehicles.

 Because most of these campgrounds and campsites are on public land, they are often accessed by high-use dirt roads that have eroded with potholes.
 Many require 4WD to access or at least a high-clearance vehicle.
-All the campgrounds on this list are operated by the government and have a corresponding field office to contact ahead of time.
+All these campgrounds are owned by the government and have a corresponding field office to contact ahead of time.

 Primitive and free camping generally means limited amenities and resources, so it’s the responsibility of the camper to practice Leave No Trace ethics like destroying fire rings after use, digging catholes for gray water and poop, and packing out everything you pack in.
 Our public lands are seeing increased use year over year and practicing Leave No Trace will make free camping in Arizona available for years to come.

 Primitive camping in Kofa National Wildlife Refuge is what primitive camping is all about.
 Located far away from civilization, on pothole-ridden roads, with zero services and amenities, Kofa is the place to go to purely get away from it all.

 At Kofa, sites are tucked into cliff sides, offering some of the most stunning sunsets you’ll see in the states.
 There are plenty of sites here to find your own piece of solitude and most of the RVers in the area use solar power to keep generator noise to a minimum.